MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-why-random-programs-may-crash-if-you-request-too-much-memory.md

 date: 2024-04-09 08:00:00 +0100
 ---

-TODO: insert gif of RAM filling up, then swap filling up, and then htop hanging.
+TODO: insert gif of htop

 This is a gif of [htop](https://en.wikipedia.org/wiki/Htop) showing us that my program first fills up all of my RAM, then all of the swap space, and that the computer freezes after that.